falcosecurity/libs/test/vm/README.md

 > Targets  `vm-centos7` or `vm-ubuntu` or ... (new future distros)

 Iterate through the kernels in the VMs.
 Each kernel is sequentially booted, and strict kernel change verification checks are performed during the process.
+Explore `libs/test/vm/CMakeLists.txt` for evolving distro targets (e.g. `vm-amazonlinux2` is still in experimental phase) ...

 ```bash
 ...